mighty840/two_sum/README.md

 ## Complexity

 - Time complexity:
-Since we are carrying out only one for loop nested for loops for the entire array the time complexity becomes $$0(n)$$
+Since we are carrying out only one for loop for the entire array or for searching in the collection, the time complexity becomes $$0(n)$$

 - Space complexity:
 The space complexity is $$O(2n)$$ since we are need two bytes per number (one for the index additionally) in the collection